5 Written questions

 in vitro fertilization → The union of sperm and egg.

-single-gene disorder → An illness that a child gets by inheriting two copies of the abnormal gene that causes the disorder.
+dominant disorder → An illness that a child gets by inheriting one copy of the abnormal gene that causes the disorder.

 genetic testing → A blood test to determine whether a person carries the gene for a given genetic disorder.